pamidev/budget-manager/README.md

 # Budget Manager

-Python program that helps manage budget.
+A program that helps you manage your budget.